rtanaka-lab/rtanaka-lab.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am currently serving as reaseracher in [NTT Human Informatics Laboratories](https://www.rd.ntt/e/hil/).
+My current research topics lie in deep learning applications in natural language processing and vision & languge, in particular, visual document understanding.
+Concurrently, I am also pursuing my Ph.D. at [Tohoku NLP](https://www.nlp.ecei.tohoku.ac.jp/), under the supervision of Prof. Jun Suzuki.
+I obtained my B.Eng. and M.I. degrees from Nagoya Institute of Technology in 2018 and 2020, respectively, where I was fortunate to be advised by Prof. Akinobu Lee.

 ## News
 - 12/2023: Our InstructDoc paper was acceptted at AAAI24!
 The dataset and paper will be soon available!